 Because the behavior of others is almost always a direct result of our own actions, our actions need to be the focus.
 I am always asking myself, “What can I do better?”
 Not to mention, we do not have the power to change anything but ourselves and our reactions.
 Therefore, Tom and I take time for self-reflection.
 We work on ourselves and pray for each other.

-Over the course of a decade of marriage, I can say with confidence that marriage is never effortless, and never will be – ever.
+Over the course of more than a decade of marriage, I can say with confidence that marriage is never effortless, and never will be – ever.
 It will always take effort and it will always be work.
 I can also say with confidence that choosing to work on my marriage has been the single most rewarding thing that I have ever done.